Florissant, Colorado: History

+The Florissant, Colorado Territory, post office opened on November 20, 1872.
 Florissant, Colorado, was named after Florissant, Missouri, the hometown of Judge James Castello, an early settler.
 The word florissant is the gerund of the French verb fleurir, which roughly means to flourish, to flower, or to blossom.

 Geography

-Florissant is located immediately north of Florissant Fossil Beds National Monument.
+Florissant is located in western Teller County immediately north of Florissant Fossil Beds National Monument.

-The Florissant CDP has an area of 1.336 km2, all land.
+At the 2020 United States Census, the Florissant CDP had an area of 1.336 km2, all of it land.